run-ai/docs/docs/Researcher/scheduling/fractions.md

 !!!
 Limitations
     * Once a node has been marked as dynamic MIG enabled, it can only be used via the Run:ai scheduler.
-    * When it comes to Kubernete, NVIDIA defines a concept called [MIG Strategy](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/mig-k8s.html#mig-strategies){target=_blank}.
+    * When it comes to Kubernetes, NVIDIA defines a concept called [MIG Strategy](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/mig-k8s.html#mig-strategies){target=_blank}.
 With Run:ai you must set the MIG strategy to `mixed`.
     * Run:ai currently supports only A100 nodes with 40GB RAM (if you need support for A30 or A100 with 80GB RAM, please contact Run:ai customer support).

 ## Mixing Fractions and Dynamic MIG